What is the mortgage underwriting process?

 Proving that you have stable employment can also be critical to getting your loan approved.
 For self-employed or freelance borrowers, you typically need to have a two-year history of self-employment in the same profession in order for your income to be considered.

-If you’re in a salaried position, you typically need 30-90 days of employment at your current job before you can close the transaction.
+If you're in a salaried position, you typically need 6 months to 1 year of employment at your current job before the income can be considered in qualifying your loan.
+You will still need to provide a 2-year history of employment.
 Your employment will typically be re-verified 24-48 hours prior to closing.

-If you don't meet the employment history criteria above, a loan officer at Freedom Mortgage can discuss possible programs to increase the likelihood of you being approved.
+If you don't meet the employment history criteria above, a loan officer at Freedom Mortgage can discuss options with you.
 Notify your loan officer immediately if you anticipate a possible job change before or during the loan approval process.

 Your credit score and your credit history play a large part in the mortgage underwriting process.
-Underwriters will review your credit score and payment history, as well as the number of accounts you have open and how long those accounts have been open, to ensure you meet minimum credit requirements.
+Underwriters will review your credit score and payment history to ensure you meet minimum credit requirements.

 Significant changes to your credit score during the mortgage underwriting process can affect your loan approval.
 For example, making large purchases that increase your credit card balances or opening new credit accounts can affect your credit score.
 That’s why lenders often recommend you wait until after your mortgage closes to do things like buy furniture for your new home or open an account with a home improvement store.

-Loan approval may also be dependent on your assets and an analysis that you acquired your money legally.
+Loan approval may also be dependent on your assets.
 Underwriters may review your bank statements to verify that you have sufficient funds for the down payment, closing costs and post-closing reserves.
 They also look for large deposits into your accounts so they can verify that the funds originated from an acceptable source.

 Since the lender is taking a risk when offering a loan, they want to ensure that the value of the property you’re trying to buy is also worth the risk.
-The underwriter uses a home appraisal from a licensed appraiser to determine the property's fair market value and confirm that the maximum percentage of financing allowed for your loan scenario has not been exceeded.
+The underwriter uses a home appraisal from a licensed appraiser to determine the property's fair market value.

 How long does mortgage underwriting take?